 So much changed for me in 15 months.
 I started my journey in September 2009.
 By December 2010, I had completely turned my life around.
 My name is Tanya.
 I am married and work full time in accounting.
 I am fortunate to have a very supportive husband named Jimi.
 Thank God he has loved me at all my weights because I think I was overweight the majority of our first 8 years of marriage.
-We were unable to have children of our own, but we have twin nieces and an awesome nephew that we spoil any chance we get!
+We have an adorable little boy named Landon!

 My struggles with my weight have been going on for years.
 To help explain where I’m coming from, I need to tell you my history.
 I tried and failed to lose weight too many times to count.
 I even lost weight before my wedding, but I didn’t keep it off!
 Here’s me at my wedding in March of 2001.
 I felt like I was on top of the world.
 I had lost weight and only had about 10-15 pounds to go.
 I was able to wear a size 12 wedding dress, instead of a size 18!!
 I had been a size 14 all through college, so a size 12 felt AMAZING!
 I had every intention of continuing with Weight Watchers after the wedding.